Economy of Syria: 2011–2024: Syria's civil war

-Since the outbreak of the Syrian Civil War, the Syrian economy has been affected by economic sanctions restricting trade with the Arab League, Australia, Canada, the European Union, (as well as the European countries of Albania, Iceland, Liechtenstein, Moldova, Montenegro, North Macedonia, Norway, Serbia, and Switzerland), Georgia, Japan, South Korea, Taiwan, Turkey, and the United States.
+Since the outbreak of the Syrian civil war, the Syrian economy has been affected by economic sanctions restricting trade with the Arab League, Australia, Canada, the European Union, (as well as the European countries of Albania, Iceland, Liechtenstein, Moldova, Montenegro, North Macedonia, Norway, Serbia, and Switzerland), Georgia, Japan, South Korea, Taiwan, Turkey, and the United States.
 Sanctions against Syria were further extended by the US Caesar Syria Civilian Protection Act that came into force in June 2020.

 The destruction and dislocation associated with the civil war have devastated Syria's economy.
-By the end of 2013, the UN estimated total economic damage from the Syrian Civil War at $143 billion.
+By the end of 2013, the UN estimated total economic damage from the Syrian civil war at $143 billion.
 In 2018, the World Bank estimated that about one-third of Syria's housing stock and one half of its health and education facilities have been destroyed by the conflict.
 According to the World Bank, a cumulative total of $226 billion in GDP was lost due to the conflict from 2011 to 2016.

 The Syrian economy suffered from conflict-related hyperinflation.
 The Syrian annual inflation rate is one of the highest in the world.
 The national currency, the Syrian pound, tumbled in mid-2020 against the US dollar, therefore stating that Syrian economy was only taking a turn for the worse.
 The pound, which traded at LS 47 to the dollar before the 2011 uprising, plunged to over LS 3,000 to the dollar.
 Prices of basic goods have skyrocketed and some staples have disappeared from the market as merchants and the public struggled to keep up with the rising cost of living.

 In 2022, Syria joined the Chinese Belt and Road Initiative, which could help the country rebuild its war-torn infrastructure and economy.
 Following the end of Bashar Al-asad regime and the civil war, the interim government appointed for the first time in history a woman as governor of the central bank.
-Maysaa Sabreen was announced as the new governor on December 30, 2024.
-20 days before on the 10 December Basel Abdul Hannan became Minister of the Economy, In his new role, he announced plans to implement market liberalization reforms, including dismantling the existing import-export control system and moving toward a free-market economic model.
+Maysaa Sabreen was announced as the new governor on 30 December 2024.
+20 days before on 10 December Basel Abdul Hannan became Minister of the Economy, In his new role, he announced plans to implement market liberalization reforms, including dismantling the existing import-export control system and moving toward a free-market economic model.
 During a meeting with the Damascus Chambers of Commerce, he outlined plans to remove restrictions on imports and allow registered businesses to trade more freely.